bvasilop/js-algorithms-and-data-structures-masterclass/Count-Unique-Variables.md

 # Count Unique Variables Algorithm

-### *Implement a function called countUniqueVlaues, which accepts a sorted array, and counts the unique values rray.
+### *Implement a function called countUniqueValues, which accepts a sorted array, and counts the unique values array.
 There can be negative numbers in the array, but it will always be sorted.*

 ---

 ### Time Complexity - O(n)

 ### Space Complexity - O(n)

 #### Bonus if can do O(1) Space and O(n) Time